 HSAs are savings accounts that allow you to save pre-tax income and then apply it to qualifying medical and dental expenses.
 You can make your HSA deposits a regular payroll deduction or deposit funds whenever you’d like.

-HSA funds can be applied toward a wide scope of treatments, as loosely defined by the IRS.
+You can apply HSA funds to a variety of treatments, as defined by the IRS.
 However, since they don’t fully outline every qualifying expense, there is some room for interpretation.
-This means you’ll need to rely on your account administrator to determine whether or not to use your funds on a given item or treatment.
+This means you’ll need to rely on your account administrator to determine whether to use your funds on a particular treatment.

 This doesn’t mean that you can only use funds for qualifying medical expenses.
 In fact, you can even withdraw money whenever you’d like to use it on anything you want — it just incurs a 20% penalty.